tonqa/ddd-soda-machine/README.md

 ## Design goals

 The soda machine utilizes the method of Domain-Driven Design (DDD) of Eric Evans.
 The goal of this project is to show how we can use the out-of-the-box tools of Spring to make a proper clean domain model in DDD.

+### In detail

 More to say it shows how domain objects called aggregates in DDD can be modeled in a relational database.
 The aggregates propagate their states via events and so the architecture is event-driven.
-This also means tha the aggregate is a transactional context and the states propagated in between aggregates are eventually consistent and take time to propagate.
-To support eventing, we also use web sockets in the frontend.
+This also means that each aggregate has a transactional context and the states propagated in between aggregates are eventually consistent and take time to propagate.
+To support eventing, we use Spring events in the backend and web sockets for the frontend.

+### Out of scope

-However, we will not show how to create bounded contexts here.
-Though, I suggest to use a event queue using Spring Cloud Stream, which is quite new and helps to establish an eventing mechanism in an abstract way.
-We don't use event sourcing, though this would be a small change to the code base.
+However, I will not show how to create bounded contexts.
+Though, I suggest to use an event queue using Spring Cloud Stream, which helps to establish an eventing mechanism in an abstract way.
+As well I don't use event sourcing, though this would be a small change to the code base.
 It is due to the reader to work through the documentation of event sourcing.

 ## Event model

-The event model was created using the event-storming method of Alberto Brandolini, which helps to properly plan the design of the application upfront in an unobtrusive way by using events as the first-class citizen.
+The event model was created using the event-storming method of Alberto Brandolini, which helps to properly design the application upfront in an unobtrusive way by using events as the first-class citizen.

 ![Eventstorming is used to show the application design](eventstorming.png)